How to Use Proxy With Axios in 2024: Setup, Proxy Types, Errors

 Output

 However, as mentioned earlier, free proxies are unreliable and often fail.
 We only used them in this example to show you the basics.
-If we replace HTTPbin with OpenSea, we'll get an error message similar to the one below.
+For instance, using a free proxy to send multiple requests to a website like Amazon will eventually get you blocked.

 Premium Proxy to Avoid Getting Blocked